 Oh, and local vintage dealers and shopkeepers likely won’t help or mentor you.
 They keep their inventory practices top-secret; and for good reason – it’s their bread and butter.
-The elusive used-clothing mill, for example, is shrouded in secrecy.
+The elusive used clothing mill, for example, is shrouded in secrecy.
 So settle down, Nicholas Cage – you won’t be handed a treasure map to one any time soon.
 However, with one part information and one part elbow grease, you’ll get there.
-Me and several other awesome vintage allies have plenty of picking pointers.
-(Yes, including locating a raghouse.)
-Like I said, it’s good to make a few friends along the way.
+I and several other awesome vintage allies have plenty of picking pointers.
+(Yes, including your best shot at locating a raghouse.)
+As I said, it’s good to make a few friends along the way.

 If you’re just getting started, these second-hand shops are your best bet.
 And they’re not just for rookies.
 I know several extremely successful vintage dealers who exclusively source most of their inventory this way.